phanfeld/voebbradar/README.md

 ```

 ### First-Run Setup
-The first time you launch the application, a modal will prompt you to enter your preferred local library branches (e.g., `Mark Twain`).
+The first time you launch the application, a modal will prompt you to enter your preferences:
+1. **Local Library Branches:** (e.g., `Mark Twain`).
 Can handle partial library names.
-Beware that `Mitte` will maybe add libraries to your preferred libraries that are not easy to reach.
+Beware that `Mitte` adds all branches in Mitte, adding libraries to your preferred list that are not easy to reach.
+2. **Preferred Languages:** (e.g., `deutsch, englisch`).
+The app uses these to fetch the correct translated editions from Goodreads and to filter the VÖBB shelf results.

 The app saves these to a local `voebb_config.json` file.
 Whenever a book you search for is physically available at one of these branches, it will be automatically highlighted and pinned to the top of your results list.

 ### How to use the TUI
 1. Type a book title or author and press `Enter`.
-2. Use the arrow keys or your mouse to select the exact edition/language from the OpenLibrary results.
+2. The app will fetch the book and automatically discover its translated titles based on your preferred languages.
+Use the arrow keys or your mouse to select the exact edition you want.
+3. **Actions:**
-3. Press `Enter` to unleash the scraper.
+   - Press `Enter` to unleash the scraper and search VÖBB for that specific book.
+   - Press `t` to save the highlighted edition directly to your To-Read list.
+   - Press `s` at any time to run a batch scan of your entire To-Read list.
 4. Press `q` or `Ctrl+C` to quit the application at any time.

 ## 📂 File Structure

-- `app.py`: The main application logic (API requests, Playwright scraper, Textual UI).
+- `app.py`: The main application logic (Goodreads APIs, Playwright scraper, Textual UI).
 - `app.tcss`: The stylesheet controlling the terminal interface's layout, animations, and colors.
-- `voebb_config.json`: Auto-generated on first run, stores your preferred local branches.
+- `voebb_config.json`: Auto-generated on first run, stores your preferred local branches and To-Read list.